jgmenu/jgmenu/docs/manual/jgmenu-ob.1.md

 # OPTIONS

 <*file*>
-:   specify openbox XML file.
+:   Specify openbox XML file.

 \--cmd=<*cmd*>
-:   specify command to produce openbox XML menu data.
+:   Specify command to produce openbox XML menu data.

 \--tag=<*tag*>
-:   specify menu element id value in XML file i.e.:
-       <*menu id="root-menu" label="Openbox 3"*>
-       If unset, "root-menu" is used as this is the default in
-       openbox's menu.xml.
+:   Specify value of root ^tag().
+This can be useful for pipemenus
+       to avoid clashing tag-names

 # EXAMPLES